mihar-22/wcom-cli/README.md

 ## Documenting Components

-Here's an example of how you can document a component when using the `litPlugin`...
+Here's an example of how you can document a component when using the `litElementPlugin`...

 ````ts
 /**